imranpollob/quran-text-audio-image-verse-by-verse/README.md

-# Verse by verse audio and image of Holy Quran in arabic, bangla and english
+# Verse by verse text, audio and image of Holy Quran in Arabic, Bangla and English

 Contents included: